DontEatThemCookies/HQ9/PythonHQ9+/pyhq9-readme.md

 You can download the binaries in the latest release and extract them to a folder.
 Alternatively, you can either clone the repository or download a ZIP, then navigate to the PythonHQ9+ folder and run the scripts.

+If you haven't figured out by now, you will need Python itself for the scripts to work.
+[Download the latest Python version](https://www.python.org/downloads/) for optimal results.

 ***
 PythonHQ9+ Readme.md - Version 1, September 25, 2021